 Your chance to help improve your community

-But importantly, if you haven’t already done so, turn to the membership application form (click here), fill it in and submit it either on-line, or if you prefer, by downloading one, filling it in, and hand it in to the Council Access Office where they’ve kindly agreed to accept them on our behalf.
+But importantly, if you haven’t already done so, turn to the membership application form (click here), fill it in and submit it either on-line.
+It’s FREE and that easy!
 There is even an opportunity for local organisations or businesses to join as non-voting Associate members and in so doing, demonstrate the support of the business community and the voluntary sector for our work.
 Associate membership is also FREE (click here to apply).
 We hope to involve younger members of the community (under 16) through involvement in projects in partnership with local schools.